 If you’ve asked the right questions, your research will provide an exceptional prospect list.
 You’ll know who’s hiring and when to call.
 You’ll know who the decision makers are and the value you can offer.
 And most importantly, you’ll be way ahead of the competition!

 All that remains is to execute an effective sales and marketing program…and start filling the orders!

 Make the Most of Your Sales Efforts

 What’s the greatest constraint on your business?
 It’s your time!
 Why waste it with companies that can’t or won’t use your services?
 Cold calling is a fruitless time stealer.

-And in today’s economy, where major employers are cutting back, effective time management is more vital than ever.
+And in today’s economy, effective time management is more vital than ever.

 Now is the time to invest in market research.
 Identify the rising stars in your market-and keep your sales people focused on qualified prospects!